-Eventually I realized that it was the dizzying pace of the changes in locations and details in the text itself that was the problem.
-Starting at the synagogue then quickly relocating to the house; four fast names speeding by (will there be a test?); discovering Simon's ill mother-in-law; a quick miraculous healing; everybody digs into a full-blown meal; now instead of the gentle sounds of evening the whole city is at the door; there's a flurry of curing and casting out demons; suddenly it's morning; Jesus is missing; Simon and the boys form a search party; there's a confrontation between Jesus and the new disciples; and then we're all over Galilee!
+Talk about a "whirlwind tour"!
+In preaching on this text from Mark's gospel I feel like we should have some pre-game hype like they do at football games and other huge sporting events.
+You know, cheerleaders prancing and a big announcer's voice asking "ARE YOU READY??!!!"
+I feel that way because of the dizzying pace of changes in locations and details in the text.
+Let's rip through it again together: start at the synagogue then quickly relocate to the house; almost miss four fast names speed by in a blur (and yes, there will there be a test!); discover Simon's ill mother-in-law; observe a quick miraculous healing; watch as everybody digs into a full-blown meal; now instead of the gentle sounds of evening the whole city is at the door; there's a flurry of curing and casting out demons; suddenly it's morning and Jesus has gone missing; Simon and the boys form a search party; there's a confrontation between Jesus and the new disciples; and then throughout the whole of Galilee!
 WHEW!
 Did I miss anything?
 All of that, in eleven short verses!

-No wonder the poor disciples were confused ... at least in Mark's gospel.
-Naturally, by the time we get to Matthew's and Luke's versions, they get a lot better press, but here in Mark's gospel as everything happens "immediately" they can't keep up with the developing story.
-Mind you, once we get to the end of Mark's gospel we see why he has painted them as being so confused.
+No wonder the poor disciples were confused ... at least as they always are in Mark's gospel.
+Naturally, by the time we get to the later versions from Matthew and Luke they get a lot better press, but here in Mark's gospel as everything happens "immediately" they can't keep up with the developing story.
+Mind you, once we get to the end of Mark's gospel we do see why he has painted them as being so confused.
 It's only with the flash of understanding at the cross that the disciples - and the world - finally come to understand the meaning of the events that have unfolded over the past few years.

 Maybe we can use that understanding to work the process backwards.
-Knowing that Jesus will be revealed on the cross as the messiah, let's come back to this text and see if it can be less confusing as we look at it - slowly, this time!
-The dizziness from the first reading gives us a clue that we might have experienced a form of "spacial dislocation" - it's the effect that designers of roller coasters and other thrill rides use to add excitement to the ride.
-The effect comes from rapidly shifting locations, or views, so fast that the brain can't quite keep up.
-As we slow down we can begin to identify those shifts, and a pattern emerges.
+Knowing that Jesus will be revealed on the cross as the messiah, let's come back to this text and see if it can be less confusing as we look at it - but slowly, this time!
+The dizziness from our first reading gives us a clue that we might have experienced a form of "spacial dislocation" - it's the effect that designers of roller coasters and other thrill rides use to add excitement to the ride.
+The effect comes from rapidly shifting locations or views so fast that the brain can't quite keep up.
+However, as we slow down we can begin to identify those shifts, and a pattern emerges.

-Going slowwwly, now, we begin to notice that there are (at least) four different scenes in these few short verses: Simon's house with his sick mother; Simon's house with a large crowd being healed; a deserted place where Jesus prayed; and finally all of Galilee.
+Going slowwwly, now, we begin to notice that there are four identifiable scenes in these few short verses: Simon's house with his sick mother; Simon's house with a large crowd being healed; a deserted place where Jesus prayed; and finally all of Galilee.
 There, that doesn't seem so bad, does it?
-We might also note now that we're replaying it in slow-mo that the whole episode is bracketed by beginning at a synagogue, and ending at synagogues (one might even argue from this that perhaps Mark was suggesting Jesus only found himself spiritually when he was "outside the church", we'll look at that in a bit.)
+We might also note now that we're replaying it in slow-mo that the whole episode is bracketed by beginning at a synagogue, and ending at synagogues (one might even argue from this that perhaps Mark was suggesting Jesus only found himself spiritually when he was "outside the church" ... we'll look at that in a bit.)